Migration Guide

 How do Akamai security products map to Azion?

-App and API Protector maps to Firewall, Web Application Firewall, DDoS Protection, and Bot Manager.
-Bot Manager maps to Bot Manager, Prolexic maps to DDoS Protection and Network Shield, and API Security maps to Firewall, WAF, and Applications.
+Akamai WAAP products map to Azion equivalents.
+App and API Protector (Akamai WAF) maps to Firewall, Web Application Firewall, DDoS Protection, and Bot Manager.
+Akamai Bot Manager anti-bot protection maps to Azion Bot Manager, Prolexic maps to DDoS Protection and Network Shield, and Akamai API Security maps to Firewall, WAF, and Applications.

 How do DNS and traffic steering migrate?